BE SURE TO VOTE! HELP GET OUT THE VOTE! YOUR VOTE MATTERS ALWAYS! NOW IS THE TIME TO PREPARE FOR 2020 ELECTIONS, YES NOW.

-FOR IMMEDIATE PRESS RELEASE!
-USE THE SHORT SUMMARY BELOW FOR YOUR NEWSLETTERS, BLOGS, AND WHEREVER YOU CAN DISTRIBUTE INFORMATION ON THIS CAPTIONING ADVOCACY CAMPAIGN (LET US KNOW IF YOU DO):
+PRESS RELEASE/MODEL LETTER.
+USE THE SHORT SUMMARY BELOW FOR YOUR NEWSLETTERS, BLOGS, AND WHEREVER YOU CAN DISTRIBUTE INFORMATION.
+EDIT AS NEEDED FOR TOWN HALL MEETINGS, ETC. MENTION CCACAPTIONING.ORG ALSO PLEASE.

 Good Video to show others, thanks Minnesota! http://mn.gov/deaf-commission/get-involved/voting/candidate-campaign-ad-captioning/